 The Sunburst recommendation for bay windows: Roman shades, cellular shades, or plantation shutters.
 Both cellular and roman shades function well with bay windows because each shade can cover a single pane, giving you some flexibility in how much surface area you’d like to cover.
 Likewise, plantation shutters can be installed on each separate pane on bay windows, but can still give you even more flexibility in window coverage with their easily adjustable louvers.

-No matter their shape or style, windows that are positioned near your ceiling can be hard to put window treatments on.
-Normally, the tops of the windows are out of arm’s reach, and breaking out a stepladder every day becomes a hassle.
-That means that homeowners in Houston with taller windows might want to go with a window treatment that you can either keep in a single position, or open and close from far away.
+Regardless of their shape or style, windows that are positioned near your ceiling can be hard to put window treatments on.
+Normally, the window tops are out of arm’s reach, and breaking out a stepladder every day becomes a hassle.
+That means that Houston homeowners with taller windows might want to go with a window treatment that you can either keep in a single position, or open and close from far away.
 It would be a bonus if that window treatment could also effectively block sunlight from coming through.

 Eyebrow windows are the curved windows almost always positioned above other, usually rectangular windows.
 As a result of their location and unique shape, eyebrow windows face some challenges that no other windows do when it comes to finding your perfect window treatment.

 The Sunburst recommendation for eyebrow windows: Plantation shutters.
-Basically any other window treatment has serious disadvantages when combined with eyebrow windows.
-Drapes, blinds, and shades hide the unique shape and a long window treatment may cover the empty space between the eyebrow window and the square window under it.
-Since shutters are custom-manufactured to perfectly fit in the frame of your window, they’re far and away the best option for this unique window shape.
+Basically any other window treatment has serious disadvantages when put on eyebrow windows.
+Drapes, blinds, and shades obscure the unique shape and a long window treatment may cover the empty space between the eyebrow window and the square window under it.
+Since shutters are able to be custom-manufactured to perfectly fit in the frame of your window, they’re far and away the best option for this unique window shape.

 Casement windows aren’t like the majority of windows.
 Casements have a hinge on a side, and open and shut by swinging in and out, usually by a lever or crank.
 Since they have a unique operating mechanism, casements need an unobtrusive window treatment that can still give you privacy and stylish looks.
 So which window treatment is best for casement windows in Houston?